-SSOP-II is the continuation of the project of Synergized Standard Operating Procedures (SSOP) for Coastal Multi-Hazards Early Warning System which has been close in May 2015.
-The purpose of SSOP-II is to extend the achievements among 16 beneficiary countries (including Bangladesh; Cambodia; China; India; Islamic Republic of Iran; Lao PDR; Malaysia; Maldives; Myanmar; Oman, Pakistan; Philippines; Sri Lanka; Thailand, Timor-Leste and Viet Nam), and transit the existing technical methodologies on costal multi-hazards early warning into productive forces so that to promote the capacity on disaster risk reduction.
+SSOP-II is the continuation of the project of Synergized Standard Operating Procedures (SSOP) for Coastal Multi-Hazards Early Warning System which has been closed in May 2015.
+The purpose of SSOP-II is to extend the achievements among 10 beneficiary countries (including Bangladesh; Cambodia; Lao PDR; Maldives; Myanmar; Pakistan; Philippines; Sri Lanka; Thailand and Viet Nam), and transit the existing technical methodologies on costal multi-hazards early warning into productive forces so that to promote the capacity on disaster risk reduction.

 The activities of SSOP-II will be mainly focused on the training the mechanism on how to establish and prepare an appropriate standard operating procedure (SOP) based on the published SSOP Manual and on promoting the TC and PTC Members' capacity building on Multi-hazards Risk early waning based on existing technical achievement for National Meteorological and Hydrological Services (NMHSs) in the beneficiary countries, and also on enhancement of mutual support between TC and PTC through the continuation of the project.
+National trainings will be linked to national monsoon forums or similar multi-stakeholder events, in order to seek synergies and cost savings.
+Further, a regional training on the Severe Weather Forecasting Demonstration Project will be supported in conjunction with the regional SSOP training.